 Cannabis legalization is not only the reason for vast social debate, however.
 Financial statistics also come into play, as cannabis legalization often impacts local and even national economies significantly.
 In 2014, recreational Cannabis sales soared to $11,670 million.
 Since then, even more states have become legalized. in 2017, Colorado, alone, pulled in $247,368,473 in tax revenues from marijuana sales for the entire year.
 Similarly, Massachusetts expects cannabis to boost their annual tax revenue up to $63 million per year.

 Many outspoken individuals in support of marijuana legalization claim that this money will go towards improving national infrastructure, starting at the state level.
-In fact, Colorago, one of the first states to become completely legalized, has reported spending over $40 million of their marijuana-derived tax revenue on capital construction projects for various schools, pouring the money into the Marijuana Cash Fund Program.
+In fact, Colorago, one of the first states to become completely legalized, has reported spending over $40 million of their cannabis marketing agency strategies for marijuana-derived tax revenue on capital construction projects for various schools, pouring the money into the Marijuana Cash Fund Program.
 Moreover, legalization in Colorado has created a wide array of jobs, from budtenders, trimmers, growers, agricultural experts, salesman, dispensary clerks, and even entrepreneurs, coming forth with new and innovative cannabis-based or smoking products.